SanderMertens/flecs/docs/Manual.md

 ecs_entity_t e = ecs_lookup_path(world, parent, "Child.GrandChild");
 ```

-### Macro's
+### Macros
-The C99 API heavily relies on function-style macro's, probably more than you would see in other libraries.
+The C99 API heavily relies on function-style macros, probably more than you would see in other libraries.
 The number one reason for this is that an ECS framework needs to work with user-defined types, and C does not provide out of the box support for generics.
 A few strategies have been employed in the API to improve its overall ergonomics, type safety and readability.
 Let's start with a simple example:

 ```c
 typedef struct Position {